Below you will find the best of the Prado Museum.

 Best painting in the Prado Museum of Madrid and for many art critics the best in the world.
 Velazquez somehow paints not what he is seeing but was the king is.
 You can see the reflection of the king accompanied by the queen at the back of the painting.
 The volume and light of the painting are out of this world.

 Velazquez shows a red cross on his chest.
 This cross distinguishes the Knights of Santiago, an exclusive club to which modest families like Velazquez’s did not have access to.
 The King had to fight for over a year and it was only with the help of the Pope himself! that Velazquez was knighted in the Corpus Christi convent, which is still standing in the city center of Madrid.

 9) Charles IV of Spain and his family

 It is extraordinary the influence of Velazquez in Goya.
 This 18th century Spanish genius not only copies the idea of appearing in the painting but you will also notice that he reproduces in the queen the princess’ posture of “Las Meninas”.
 This makes sense when you know that Goya honed his technique by copying Velazquez’s paintings.

 Goya was able to churn out paintings of a extraordinary quality.
 One of his tricks was only painting the hands of the most important people and hiding the rest.
-Hands are hard and time consuming to paint and do not add anything to the painting because you do not notice them!
+Hands are very time consuming to paint and do not add anything to the painting because you do not notice them!

 Do not miss the dress Rafaela is wearing.
-It came into fashion in Europe after La Sylphide, the ballet that seduced the world due to Marie Taglioni‘s dress and being the first to dance on the tips her toes.
+It came into fashion in Europe after La Sylphide, the ballet that seduced the world due to Marie Taglioni‘s dress and being the first to dance on the tips of her toes.
 This is just one of the secrets behind this painting but there are many more: https://www.youtube.com/watch?v=_R1-ZgsT-V4